LJRollerII/Project_Pokemon/README.md

 # Pokemon Game

-Implemented Python to create muliple versions of Pokemon games that emulate the classic GameBoy version.
+Implemented Python and HTML to create muliple versions of Pokemon games that emulate the classic GameBoy version.

 Back to [Contents](#Header)